- What does insurance premium exactly mean?

 - Extra Premium Is Charged In Some Cases

 - Level premium

-Life insurance premium related aspects which are not well understood as types of insurance premiums, premium payment frequency etc. Premium is the price which is paid to buy the policy.
+Life insurance premium related aspects which are not well understood as types of insurance premiums, premium payment frequency, etc. Premium is the price that is paid to buy the policy.
 It actually makes the insurance contract complete.
 But there is still or even the things you will do in case you forget to pay on time.
-Are you aware of the tax benefits available only on premium pays for life insurance premium policies in your name or in the name of specified relatives?
-It is important for any individual to know the basic knowledge so he will be able to choose and maintain your life insurance policy.
+Are you aware of the tax benefits available only on premium pays for life insurance premium policies in your name or the name of specified relatives?
+Any individual needs to know the basic knowledge so he will be able to choose and maintain your life insurance policy.

 What does insurance premium exactly mean?

 An insurance premium is counted as the premium per thousand rupees of sum assured.
 It is illustrated in the form of tables of premium rates by insurance companies.
-The premium varies across insurance plans, policy terms, sum assured and the age of.
+The premium varies across insurance plans, policy terms, the sum assured, and the age of.

 Factors to consider before applying life insurance premium

 - Premium is required to be paid in advance in either of the forms